jboz/hexagonal-quarkus/docs/README.md

 # Application documentation

-Compose of:

-- ADR Architecture Decision Record
-- manual diagrams
-- TODO: living documentation report
+Compose of ADR (Architecture Decision Record) with their analysis diagrams.
+Living documentation report will be generated to expose the final and real code implementation.